hmiesen/website/content/topics/Automation/Workflows/principles-of-project-setup-and-workflow-management/collaboration.md

 ---
-tutorialtitle: "Principles of Project Setup and Workflow Management"
 type: "principles-of-project-setup"
 indexexclude: "true"
-title: "Collaborating using GitHub"
+title: "Part 8: Collaborating using GitHub"
 description: "While you can use Git exclusively to keep track of your files' version history, the real power of Git lies in collaborating on projects with others."
 keywords: "git, github, collaboration, sharing, share, repository, gist, contributing"
 date: 2020-11-11T22:01:14+05:30